 The EU Anti-Fraud Office also opened an investigation into the same case.
 Both proceedings are ongoing, but Goulard has not been charged.

 Doubts were raised further about Goulard's activities at the Berggruen Institute, a US-based think tank founded by German-American billionaire Nicolas Berggruen, which paid her 10,000 euros a month for three years.

-Macron fights on "I'm clean," a frustrated Goulard protested at her first hearing earlier this month in response to questions from MEPs about the ethics of her position.
+"I'm clean," a frustrated Goulard protested at her first hearing earlier this month in response to questions from MEPs about the ethics of her position.

 Lawmakers saw it differently, angered that Goulard saw fit to seek office in Brussels while ongoing scandals exclude her from being a minister in France.